 Let me start off by saying that I am not a doctor, it is best to seek health advice for long haul flights from your medical provider.
 Bearing that in mind, there are a few things that I do for the benefit of my personal health while traveling on airplanes (and when traveling, in general).

 A small med kit is also part of our long-haul carry on essentials.
-In our kit, we carry travel-size tums (for Jet Bloat), pain relievers (like aspirin) and a few Band-aids – because, in general, these are just good items to have on hand.
+In our kit, we carry travel-size tums (for Jet Bloat), anti-diarrheal (just in case), pain relievers (like aspirin) and a few Band-aids – because, in general, these are just good items to have on hand.

 Long Haul Flight Beauty Essentials